-The application stage involves a two part application process.
+The application stage involves a two-part application process.
 The part 1 form gathers key personal details of the child or young person.
 The impact of the child or young person's disability is detailed in part 2 of the application form.
-The exception to this is for applicants applying under the special rules for terminal illness, where there is only one part to the application, to make the process simpler and quicker.
+The exception to this is for applicants applying under the Special Rules for Terminal Illness, where there is only one part to the application, to make the process simpler and quicker.
+As detailed in the Terminal illness section below, Social Security Scotland require a Benefits Assessment for Special Rules in Scotland (BASRiS) form.
+The BASRiS form is completed by the registered medical practitioner or registered nurse involved in the person's care or diagnosis.
+It provides Social Security Scotland with confirmation of the terminal illness diagnosis so that a determination can be made under the special rules.

 Part 1 of the application is generally made online or by phone.
 Where part 1 of an application is started online, part 2 will usually be completed online.
 Where part 1 is completed by phone the applicant will be sent a paper form to complete part 2 of the application.
 In some instances an applicant might request to complete both parts of the form by paper.
-It is also possible for a valid application for Child Disability Payment to arrive in an alternative format.
+It is also possible for a valid application for Child Disability Payment to arrive in an alternative form.
 For example, a Scottish applicant may complete a Disability Living Allowance form and send it to the Department for Work and Pensions, who will then re-direct it to Social Security Scotland.